 As a passenger, you can make a claim against the insurer of the driver who is at fault.
 This might be the vehicle you were travelling in or another vehicle (or both, depending on the accident).
 You would need to prove that the at-fault driver caused your injuries through negligence.

-If you can’t identify the at-fault driver (such as in a hit and run accident), you can still make a claim through the Nominal Defendant, a statutory body that compensates people injured by unidentified or uninsured drivers.
+If you can’t identify the at-fault driver (such as in a hit-and-run accident) or they won’t provide you with their details, you can still make a claim through the Nominal Defendant, a statutory body that compensates people injured by unidentified or uninsured drivers.

 When the at-fault driver is a loved one

 If you were travelling in a vehicle driven by a loved one, and they were responsible for the accident, you might be hesitant to make a car accident claim.